bnb-chain/BEPs/BEP2.md

 **Mint Process:**

-- Token owner signs a mint transaction and makes it broadcasted to one of Binance Chain nodes
+- Token owner signs a mint transaction and makes it broadcasted to one of BNB Beacon Chain nodes
-- The Binance Chain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other Binance Chain nodes
+- The BNB Beacon Chain node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other BNB Beacon Chain nodes
 - Mint transaction is committed on the blockchain by block proposer
 - Validators will verify the constraints on whether the token is mintable and whether the bumped total supply will pass the limit.
 Then increase its total supply and deduct the fee from the address of the token owner
-- Newly minted tokens are added to the address of the token owner and token info is updated on the Binance Chain
+- Newly minted tokens are added to the address of the token owner and token info is updated on the BNB Beacon Chain

 #### 5.3.6 Burn Tokens